+Hokkaido is one of the best destinations to enjoy nature activities in Japan.
 In winter, it was amazing to enjoy powder snow for skiing.
-When I visited Hokkaido for the first time, I was surprised with the different circumstances and snow conditions from Niigata and Nagano.
+When I visited Hokkaido for the first time, I was surprised with the different snow conditions from Niigata and Nagano.
 Sapporo area, the south part of Hokkaido, and the Tokachi area, the center of Hokkaido, had glorious skiing resorts.

 When we visited Hokkaido in summer, we could enjoy extremely expansive flower fields and outdoor activities.
 However, our first summer trip in Hokkaido was terribly busy due to the vastness of Hokkaido.
 We needed to transfer from one hotel to another every day for a week.
-We needed to drive for more than 2 hours to visit our next destination in Hokkaido.
+We had to drive for more than 2 hours to visit our next destination in Hokkaido.
 The view was gorgeous, but it was too hectic.

 Shikotsu Lake is famous for its degree of clearness.
 The water temperature of Shikotsu Lake is constant at 3 to 4 degrees, so the lake is not frozen often and plants and leaves do not rot, so the water can keep its clearness.
 If you go diving in the Shikotsu Lake, you can see 30 meters ahead and unrotten trees and dead deer in the bottom of the lake.

 We took a 30-minute Shikotsu Lake underwater cruise twice.
-Surroundings were unbelievably clear, and we saw cute Kananee and very calm scenery.We didn’t see any dead animals, but saw many fish through the bottom of a tour boat.
+Surroundings were unbelievably clear, and we saw cute Kananee and the thawed snow water pouring into Shikotsu Lake.We didn’t see any dead animals, but saw many fish through the bottom of a tour boat.
+The fisheries union have worked on the cultivation and release of Kananee since 100 years ago.
+It was our first experience to see a bunch of Kananee swimming around the boat.
 The water seemed so cold with blue lights.
 I have no desire to swim there, even though the water temperature stays at 4 degrees all year round.

 Shikotsu Lake has the second deepest water in Japan with a 226 meters average depth.
 This is one of the reasons it doesn’t freeze in the winter.
 When we took a glass-bottomed Canoe in Shikotsu Lake, we could see inside of the lake and suddenly it became deep and we could imagine seeing skyscrapers in the blue sky.
 I was certain that I would be never found if I had ever fallen down into the depths.